ButinVladimir/cyberiada/ROADMAP.md

 Specific orders require hacking to finish.
 Hacking requires filling specific scale within time limit while hacking program is active.
 After that, order will continue as usual.

-Hacking is unavailable initially, unlocking it requires finishing specific city.
+Hacking is unavailable initially, unlocking it requires finishing credibility milestone in specific city.

 # Content

 ## Cities

+Cities have upper limit on difficulty level unless noted.

 ### Starting city

 Starting city has only one faction - **Neighbourwatch**.
 Player begins here after starting the game.
-Initially, shopping facilities are unavailable here, player unable to perform mission, contracts with combat or hacking and augmentation.
-Only few regions are available.

-Completing starting city will reward player will additional region for each level of completion.
-Maximum 6 levels are available.
+Has small size and designed to learn how to use basic mechanics.

+Has following unlocks:
+- Training
+- Contracts
+- Weapon shops and combat
+- Pharmacy
+- Augmentations
+- Relocation

 ### City of Dreams

+City of Dreams has 4-6 random factions.
+Unlike most other cities, City of Dreams has repeatable rewards, allowing farming them by getting previous levels of credibility repeatedly.
+City of Dreams does not have upper difficulty level.

+City of Dreams will reward player 1 skill and 1 attribute points for each level of completion.

+### City of Dreams

-City of Dreams has every faction in the game.
-If player unlocked turf war or retailations, it will be enabled there.
-Unlike other cities, relocating from City of Dreams will reset rewards here, allowing farming them by getting previous levels of credibility repeatedly.
+City of Dreams has 4-6 random factions.
+Unlike most other cities, City of Dreams has repeatable rewards, allowing farming them by getting previous levels of credibility repeatedly.
+City of Dreams does not have upper difficulty level.

-City of Dreams will reward player with blueprint of player selected factions.
-If player didn't select faction, it will reward them with blueprints of common equipment.
-If no more blueprints are available (crafting quality for all available items is maxed), it will reward player with 1 skill and 1 attribute points for each crew member after relocation.
+City of Dreams will reward player 1 skill and 1 attribute points for each level of completion.

 ### Science city

-Science city has only one faction - **Gamma security**.
+Science city has two factions: **Gamma security** and random.
 Training facilities of max quality are available here from the start.
+It has large number of training facilities.

 Completing science city will unlock training facility usage and reward player with additional training facilities for each level of completion.
 Maximum 6 levels are available.

 ### Smuggler's city

-Smuggler's city has only one faction.
+Smuggler's city has two factions: **placeholder** and random.
 Crew members here can be hired with equipment of max quality and arms shops are available immediately with max quality.

-Completing smuggler's city will unlock arms shops and reward player with ability to hire crew members with higher quality of equipment.
-Maximum 7 levels are available.
+Completing smuggler's city will reward player with ability to hire crew members with higher quality of equipment and increase starting quality of weapon shops.
+Maximum 6 levels are available.

 ### Cyborg city

-Cyborg city has only one faction.
+Cyborg city has two factions: **placeholder** and random.
 Crew members here can be hired with augmentations of max quality and hospitals are available immediately with max quality.

-Completing cyborg city will unlock hospitals and reward player with ability to hire crew members with higher quality of augmentations.
-Maximum 7 levels are available.
+Completing cyborg city will reward player with ability to hire crew members with higher quality of augmentations and increase starting quality of hospitals.
+Maximum 6 levels are available.

 ### Junkie's city

-Junkie's city has only one faction.
+Junkie's city has two factions: **placeholder** and random.
 Pharmacies are available immediately with max quality.
 Player crew can use multiple boosters at same time.

-Completin junkie's city will unlock pharmacies and reward player with ability to more boosters for each level of completion.
-Maximum 3 levels are available.
+Completin junkie's city will reward player with ability to use more side effects and increase stating quality of pharmacies.

-### Crime city

-Crime city has two factions - **Neighbourwatch** and **Anarks**.
-Wanted level, crimes and combat are available from the start.

-Completing crime city will unlock wanted level, crime-related and combat-related orders.
-Maximum 1 level is available.

-### Corpo city

-Corpo city has two factions.
-Retailation is always enabled there.
-Missions are available from the start.

-Completing corpo city will unlock missions and will enable retailations in the City of Dreams.
-Maximum 1 level is available.

-### Warzone
+### Combat zone

+Combat zone has three-four factions - **Neighbourwatch**, **Anarks** and **placeholder**.
+Size is medium.
+Designed to be a tutorial for advanced mechanics.

+Has following unlocks:
+- Wanted level and crimes
-Warzone has multiple factions.
-Turf war is always enabled there.
+- Turf war

-Completing corpo city will enable turf war in the City of Dreams.
-Maximum 1 level is available.
+- Missions and retailations

 ### Hacking city

 Hacking city has multiple factions.
-Player starts there with hacking server?
-All hacking orders are available here from the start.

-Completing hacking city will unlock hacking orders, servers and programs in other cities.
-Maximum 1 level is available.
+Size is medium.

+Has following unlocks:
+- Server
+- Hacking orders
+- Script automation (maybe too hard)

 ## Districts